 Wash the area with colloidal silver, very dilute hydrogen peroxide, or baking soda water daily.
 Then re-apply the salve or calendula oil.

 If you make kombucha, use a kombucha scoby like a bandage directly on the wound and tape it down if possible.
 You can also use a plantain or comfrey leaf as a bandage.

-Infected wound, abscess or inflamed hot spot: For all animals: Mix raw coconut oil or animal healing salve made with plantain and comfrey root, if you have it, and 1 tsp. powdered activated charcoal, 1 tsp. of colloidal silver, some organic turmeric powder (or fresh grated root if you can get it); mix this all together into a type of salve.
+Infected wound, abscess or inflamed hot spot: SPRAY WITH COLLOIDAL SILVER several times a day- in addition: Mix raw coconut oil or animal healing salve made with plantain and comfrey root, if you have it, and 1 tsp. powdered activated charcoal, 1 tsp. of colloidal silver, some organic turmeric powder (or fresh grated root if you can get it); mix this all together into a type of salve.
 Apply directly to the wound.
 (Or purchase our Herbal Salve or Colloidal Silver gel.)

 This salve is healing, soothing and antifungal, antibacterial and detoxifying, and will help to stop the drainage and bleeding.

 Mange, rashes, other skin issues: Bathe thoroughly in baking soda water and apple cider vinegar, (or our colloidal silver shampoo for pets), and spray with colloidal silver after the bath.
 When completely dry, sprinkle on the diatomaceous earth and work it into the fur.
 I recommend wearing gloves.
 Give both the DE and the colloidal silver internally .
 You can use the animal salve or coconut oil on any skin issue as well.

 Ear cleaning solution: For dogs only, unless you research using it for cats and other animals:

 1/2 cup witch hazel

 ½ cup colloidal silver